Roots and Radishes

 2. Freezing: I do not recommend freezing this salad.

 3. Serving Ideas: As I mentioned, tortilla chips are such an incredible vehicle for this shrimp salad, especially lime-flavored ones!
 (Seriously they just elevate the salad.
 Figuratively and literally.
 Like, to your mouth).
-I also enjoyed this in a wrap with one of my favorite wraps from Angelic Bakehouse.
 Otherwise, just dig right in with a spoon or fork, and you will be one happy lunch camper.

 4. Avocado: As I mentioned, I highly recommend chilling the avocado before cubing it and adding it to the salad, because it is much less likely to get squished and turn into guacamole.
 No one around here has ever said no to inadvertent guacamole, but we really are going fo cubes this time.